Main Content

 Activities:

-• Read all posts made by your classmates and choose at least 5 posts to make comments on in the case discussions by 11:59 p.m. on Sunday, Eastern Time.
+• Read all posts made by your classmates and choose at least three to comment on in the case discussions by 11:59 p.m.
+(ET) on Sunday.

 • Post your learning reflections to the corresponding learning reflection discussion.
 Read all the reflections posted by your classmates.

-Lesson 5: The Process of Organizational Development (Part 3)
+Lesson 5: The Process of Organizational Development Part 3—Designing and Implementing OD Intervention

 Readings: